Garrafao/TokenChange/README.md

 ## Usage

-The scripts should be run directly from the main directory.
+Not that all skripts expect several parameter values.
+What parameters these are and what values they expect can be taken from the scripts.
+Below are examples for all scripts and their parameters.
 All scripts can be run directly from the command line:

 	python WordSenseClustering/Bert.py <pathTestSentences> <outPathVectors> <vecType>